 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[mass noun] Distinction made by contrasting the different qualities of two things.‘such a process is known as induction, in contradistinction to the deduction process’
+Distinction made by contrasting the different qualities of two things.‘the bacterium is termed “rough” in contradistinction to its ordinary smooth form’

 dissimilarity, contrast, distinction, distinctness, differentiationView synonyms

 - ‘Social history emerged either as a marginal or as an oppositional subdiscipline or approach, in contradistinction from the received type of conventional history.’

 - ‘The social left had an opportunity to shape the narrative of this event, to show that social progress for women is a defining characteristic in American society, in contradistinction to the societies of the Taliban and Saudi Arabia.’